Cyborg-Ved/NewInDocker1.13/README.md

 ```
 root@debian:~# docker system events
 ```
-It remove unwanted containers when we use `docker system prune`
+It removed unwanted when we use `docker system prune` shown like:
 ```
 root@debian:~# docker system prune
 WARNING!
 This will remove: